20kdc/c3ds-projects/tob/Packets/STOC.md

 * Name is a guess

-Client dials ctlcpc180.cyberlife.co.uk - fat chance of getting *that *back up.
+Client dials ctlcpc180.cyberlife.co.uk -- fat chance of getting *that* back up.
 This entry is only here for completeness's sake.
 It looks like there's a secondary login mechanism in the servers for migrating clients using 0x2B (CTOS) and 0x2C (STOC).
 Relevant code is in CBabelMigrateConnection::AttemptMigrate.